 A febrile seizure is an episode the coincides with a higher fever.
 Febrile seizures under the age of 5 typically have no effect on life insurance rates for adults.

-If you secure coverage now and then go a couple years without any episodes, it is time to revisit your current policy.
+If you secure life insurance coverage now and then go a couple years without any episodes, it is time to revisit your current policy.
 You may be able to get a better rate due to qualifying for a lower health class.

 Consult with a trusted independent life insurance professional to plot out the best course for you.
 One that specialized in impaired risk.

 Steps to Getting Approval for Life Insurance with Epilepsy and Seizures

 Determine how much life insurance you need. (we can walk you through this)

 Consult with an independent broker to discuss your epilepsy and overall health history.
 Every insurance company views certain conditions differently.
 Some are friendly in some areas and unfriendly in others.
-The job of the independent broker is to know the ins and outs of each company and their underwriting guidelines.
+The job of the independent broker is to know the ins and outs of each company and their life insurance underwriting guidelines.

 Life insurance rates are fixed by law.
 You don’t save any $$ going direct.
 You just add a ton of hassle on your part and have nobody representing you.

 Step 3 IMPORTANT (often skipped by lazy brokers or those working in call centers)

 Your independent agent will reach out directly to underwriters at multiple life insurance carriers.
 The companies chosen initially will be based on your agent’s knowledge of the industry.
 The ones most likely to respond favorably to your unique situation.
 This is especially important in high risk cases.